Astral-Lab/D2SymbolTracker/README.md

 ### Why did I make Symbol Tracker?
 > In September 2022 I started learning Web Development and wanted to put what I had learned to the test.
 > One of the first project ideas that came to mind was, a website to guide players through unlocking the
-> secret deep sight chest in the King's Fall raid, so this is what I went with.
+> secret deep sight chest in the King's Fall raid.
+For a more design oriented answer see below.

-## I already know all the symbol locations?
-> Good for you!

 ### Can't I just watch a YouTube video or look at a picture to find the symbols?
 > Go ahead, but Symbol Tracker provides a much smoother user experience.
 Why?
 Let's say you're doing the King's Fall raid and want to unlock the deep sight chest.